 2. Publish Articles From Experts Using Guest Blogs

 Guest blogging is a great way to produce content and generate conversation.
 At Twenty Over Ten, we love sharing insight from experts and professionals in the field and publishing their thoughts on our blog.
 When doing so, be sure that you’re working with reliable experts only to provide your readers with accurate information.
-In the example below we partnered with Zoë Meggert, the founder of Perfectly Planned Content where she provided a great article on using evergreen versus timely content on your website.
+In the example below, we partnered with Zoë Meggert, the founder of Perfectly Planned Content where she provided a great article on using evergreen versus timely content on your website.

 3. Third-Party Content Providers

 There are a few great industry-specific resources there to help you curate and share content on outlets like your blog, newsletter, and social media.
 Content Assist is a new type of content offering solution on the market that was developed specifically for financial advisors to assist them in creating blog posts.
 Built into Twenty Over Ten’s proprietary website-builder, users are able to choose blog posts by category (retirement, home-buying, young adults, etc.), load them into their website, and then edit and further optimize the content for search engines.
 Advisors have the ability to customize and edit the content to add their voice, SEO keywords, and further promote their expertise, or use the content as-is.